paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 	- If bots post at a much higher rate, how do we back calculate the % of bots if we know the average comment per bot, per user and total?
 	- Using an absolute value to classify the two types of user groups, is that a good idea?

+> How to know if one type of ad is better than another?
+What if its better?

+- some companies might only advertise through one method
+- use the metric to compare

+> How to determine if a new ad rank algorithm is better?

+- objective is revenue

+> How to make trade offs for increasing engagement but decreasing time

+- come to the same dollar value
+- find dollar per engagement

+> How to build a ML system for improving ad ranking

+- Classification problem

 #interview